d-simon/for-interaction-by-interaction/readme.md

     ```

-3. Log in, activate all plugins and select `Custom Theme` as theme.
+3. Log in, activate all plugins and select `For Interaction By Interaction` as theme.

 4. Copy `sample.htaccess`to `.htaccess`.